 Now that you know what to measure, which tools will you use?
 For example, Call Criteria, a 3rd part QA service provider, will present real-time feedback on agent performance using custom scorecards.
 These reports can be accessed conveniently from a user-friendly dashboard and can also be integrated into existing CRM.

 While the achievements of some goals may be measured monthly and quarterly, others may require daily monitoring.

-As a manager, you probably know that it’s impossible to get everything done one you own- at least not efficiently.
+As a manager, you probably know that it’s impossible to get everything done on your own- at least not efficiently.
 Therefore, it is advisable to assign the measurement and monitoring process to experienced analysts to ensure everyone is applying their strengths where returns are likely to be highest.
-What’s more, when you outsource your call centre performance management to a dedicated team like Call Criteria, you can always focus on your core objectives with the knowledge that experts are measuring and monitoring your agents’ performance.
+What’s more, when you outsource your call center performance management to a dedicated team like Call Criteria, you can always focus on your core objectives with the knowledge that experts measure and monitor your agents’ performance.

-At the end of the day, measuring your call center performance is only meaningful if you are measuring against a set of standards.
-But more importantly, you must understand why you are measuring the metrics that you have set.
+At the end of the day, measuring your call center performance is only meaningful if you measure against a set of standards.
+But more importantly, you must understand why you measure the metrics that you have set.
 How do they connect to your bottom line?
 How do they contribute to your agents’ long-term plans?